burkido/ai-chatbot-hub-backend/backend/README.md

 * Alembic is already configured to import your SQLModel models from `./backend/app/models.py`.

+* If you are adding a new table make sure that you imported that class in env.py

 * After changing a model (for example, adding a column), inside the container, create a revision, e.g.:

 ```console